natalieagus/50005-2023/_os_notes/week2-2_syscall.md

 <img src="/50005/assets/images/week2/3.png"  class="center_fifty"/>

-The full implementation of `printf` in Mach OS can be found [here](https://opensource.apple.com/source/xnu/xnu-201/osfmk/kern/printf.c.auto.html).
+The full implementation of `printf` in macOS can be found [here](https://opensource.apple.com/source/xnu/xnu-201/osfmk/kern/printf.c.auto.html).
 It calls other functions like `putc` and eventually `write` function that makes the system call to  `stdout` file descriptor.

 ### Example: CopyFile()